Check your trees at night for molting cicadas.

 - Scan the tree trunk and all the limbs with your flashlight.
 Once you spot one, get ready with your camera.

 - If you don’t spot any cicadas after dusk, try a half hour later, and then a half an hour after that, up until 11 pm.

 - Set the camera on auto or portrait (usually a picture of a profile).

 - Set the focus on Macro (usually a picture of a tulip) or manual.

 - Experiment with these settings.

 - Don’t touch the cicadas: for the most natural photos, you don’t want them to be disturbed.

 Good luck.
-These tips have paid off for me.
 I hope they’ll work for you!